 With the design of the maroon pad, fresh abrasive is continually exposed to the wood floor, which helps deliver consistency and prolong the abrasive’s life.
 The open-web design also allows air circulation, which helps minimize loading.

 The scratch pattern left by the newer 12-by-18-inch orbital sanding machines is different from that of a typical rotary buffer, with no large swirl marks.
 They are also easier to operate, so they can be a good option for abrading between coats.
-Because the motion and shape of the sander is different, the layout of the coated abrasive strips on the maroon pad is also different (see the recommend layout, above right).
+Because the motion and shape of the sander is different, the layout of the coated abrasive strips on the maroon pad is also different (see the recommend layout in the illustration).